hrynkevych/hrynkevych/README.md

 ## Hi there 👋

-I'm Mykhailo Hrynkevych, a passionate Software Developer based in Giethoorn, Netherlands.
+I'm Mykhailo Hrynkevych, a passionate Software Developer based in Netherlands.
 I specialize in building user interfaces using React and TypeScript.
 With a strong command of English, I excel at collaborating in international environments and working seamlessly with foreign clients to achieve project goals.

 ### 🚀 About Me
 - 🔭 I’m currently working on **CGS Team** as a Software Developer.